When stress and burnout persist despite your best efforts to manage them

 Burnout is often approached as an individual stress or resilience issue.

 In practice, it develops through patterns across workload, expectations, autonomy, pace, recovery opportunities and the pressure of ongoing decision-making.
-These patterns operate at both individual and organisational levels and are shaped by role design, context and responsibility.
+These patterns operate at both the individual and organisational levels and are shaped by role design, context and responsibility.

 Who this work is for